About Lake Blalock

 Q. Where does the water in Lake Blalock come from?

 A. Lake Blalock is formed by the North and South Pacolet River System (the Pacolet River).
-The North Pacolet River originates in SE Henderson County, NC near Saluda, NC.
-After flowing east into Polk County, NC, the North Pacolet flows into northern Spartanburg County.
-The South Pacolet river originates in Greenville County near Lake Lanier and flows east into northern Spartanburg County to form Lake Bowen.
+The North Pacolet River originates in southeast Henderson County, North Carolin, near Saluda.
+After flowing east into Polk County the North Pacolet flows into northern Spartanburg County.
+The South Pacolet River originates in Greenville County near Lake Lanier and flows east into northern Spartanburg County to form Lake Bowen.
 The flow from Lake Bowen then combines with the flow from the North Pacolet River to form Lake Blalock.

 Q. There is vegetation growing in the area where there has been water.
 Can I cut this vegetation?